Changissnz/internet_insecurity_of_today/README.md

   "like-minded" and similar-looking peoples.
 The more STEM degrees they have, the higher the chance they can work at FAANG or Wall Street.
 Last but not least, given how events have been transpiring, many Americans will be introduced to the Filipinovich persona.
 The Filipinovich persona is mixed in allegiance and ill-refined for specialty work, yet they serve as an official ally of the USA whilst being a fentanyl partner with China and arms runner for Central and Latin America.
-- Watch out for Ireland in these next few years; it should make for an interesting case of industrial re-arrangements, spearheaded by the "A.I. excuse".
+- Watch out for Ireland in these next few years; it should make for an interesting case of financial security during industrial re-arrangements, spearheaded by the "A.I. excuse".
 Ireland has been raking in money since the 2020 COVID-19 pandemic, as a gentle reminder.